Days Without Strife

 These Faction roles open up the game to new kinds of players.
-Silver-tongue liars, mechanics-focused wargamers, and the meek-yet-mathematically-minded can join the ranks of the bloodthirsty backstabbers, all without having to get their hands dirty if they don't want to.
-This in turn greats a greater variety of game experiences for the traditional fans of the genre, as now they have a team to share the game with and new kinds of opponents to interact with.
+Silver-tongue liars, mechanics-focused wargamers, and the mathematically-minded can join the ranks of the bloodthirsty backstabbers, all without having to get their hands dirty if they don't want to.
+This in turn grants a greater variety of game experiences for the traditional fans of the genre, as now they have a team to share the game with and new kinds of opponents to interact with.

 The second solution came about when I had a few playtesters who wanted to participate, but could not get a team together.
-I created a new role for them that I called the Wildcard.
+I created a new role for them that I call the Wildcard.

 Though the idea of the Wildcards was created to let a few extra players into the game, it had the side effect of giving every player exponentially more diplomatic and tactical options.
 Each Wildcard is essentially parasitically linked with a certain mechanic, and if the Factions want to interact with that mechanic, they have to at least consider that Wildcard and their influence.
 It’s as though every button on the interface had an associated personality.
 Meanwhile, the Wildcards are often hyper-focused on their respective sphere of influence, with each one trying to convince the Factions the game is all about their mechanical slice.